Rapid transit: Infrastructure

 The technology used for public, mass rapid transit has undergone significant changes in the years since the Metropolitan Railway opened publicly in London in 1863.

-High capacity Monorails with larger and longer trains can be classified as rapid transit systems.
+High capacity monorails with larger and longer trains can be classified as rapid transit systems.
 Such monorail systems recently started operating in Chongqing and São Paulo.
 Light metro is a subclass of rapid transit that has the speed and grade separation of a "full metro" but is designed for smaller passenger numbers.
-It often has smaller loading gauges, lighter train cars and smaller consists of typically two to four cars.
+It often has smaller loading gauges, has lighter and smaller train cars, and typically consists of two to four cars.
 Light metros are typically used as feeder lines into the main rapid transit system.
 For instance, the Wenhu Line of the Taipei Metro serves many relatively sparse neighbourhoods and feeds into and complements the high capacity metro lines.

 Some systems have been built from scratch, others are reclaimed from former commuter rail or suburban tramway systems that have been upgraded, and often supplemented with an underground or elevated downtown section.
-At grade alignments with a dedicated right-of-way are typically used only outside dense areas, since they create a physical barrier in the urban fabric that hinders the flow of people and vehicles across their path and have a larger physical footprint.
+Ground-level alignments with a dedicated right-of-way are typically used only outside dense areas, since they create a physical barrier in the urban fabric that hinders the flow of people and vehicles across their path and have a larger physical footprint.
 This method of construction is the cheapest as long as land values are low.
 It is often used for new systems in areas that are planned to fill up with buildings after the line is built.